 And so, what I want to do is I want to give you a list.
 I’ve got a list here on what do you do next.

-If this tenant is still in the home and they are not close to the lease end, say they’re 6 months into a 12-month lease, then I would try to get them out as quickly as possible.
+If this resident is still in the home and they are not close to the lease end, say they’re 6 months into a 12-month lease, then I would try to get them out as quickly as possible.